eXceediDeaL/edl-coderunner/README.md

 This file gives the way to run a code file.

-You can use these varible in command:
+You can use these varibles in command:

 - `fileName` The code file name
 - `fileNameWithoutExt` The code file name without extension